Elizabeth Gloster

-Dame Elizabeth Gloster, Lady Popplewell, DBE, PC (born 5 June 1949) is a British lawyer who was a judge of the Court of Appeal of England and Wales and Vice-President of the Civil Division.
-She was the first female judge of the Commercial Court.
+Dame Elizabeth Gloster, Lady Popplewell, DBE, PC (born 5 June 1949) is a British lawyer.
+She served as a judge of the Court of Appeal of England and Wales and was Vice‑President of its Civil Division.
+Earlier, she became the first female judge of the Commercial Court.

 Education

 Gloster was educated at Roedean School and Girton College, Cambridge.

 Career

-Gloster was called to the bar by the Inner Temple in 1971 (and made a bencher in 1992).
-In 1989, she became a Queen's Counsel.
-She was appointed a judge of the Courts of Appeal of Jersey and Guernsey in 1993 and a Recorder in 1995.
+Gloster was called to the bar by the Inner Temple in 1971, and became a bencher there in 1992.
+She was appointed Queen's Counsel in 1989, and went on to serve as a judge of the Courts of Appeal of Jersey and Guernsey from 1993.
+In 1995 she was made a Recorder.

-On 21 April 2004, Gloster was appointed a High Court judge, receiving the customary appointment as a Dame Commander of the Order of the British Empire (DBE) and allocated to the Queen's Bench Division (Commercial Court).
-From 2010 to 2012, she was the judge in charge of the Commercial Court.
+On 21 April 2004, Gloster was appointed a High Court judge, receiving the customary appointment as a Dame Commander of the Order of the British Empire (DBE) and being assigned to the Queen's Bench Division (Commercial Court).
+From 2010 to 2012, she served as the judge in charge of the Commercial Court.

-Gloster heard a case in 2012 involving two Russian oligarchs in which Boris Berezovsky claimed £3bn in damages against Roman Abramovich whom Berezovsky alleged had intimidated him into selling shares in Russian oil giant Sibneft.
-She found Berezovsky to be "an inherently unreliable witness" and found in favour of Abramovich.
-An editorial in The Times agreed with the judge's conclusion.
-At the start of the trial she had disclosed in court that her stepson had represented Abramovich as a barrister at an early stage of the case.
-Berezovsky's lawyers said their client had no objection to her continuing to hear the case.
-They later claimed that the barrister's involvement for which he had been paid £469,000 in fees had been understated but did not appeal against the judgment.
-Asked outside the court if he felt Russia's President Vladimir Putin would be happy with the ruling, Berezovsky replied: "Sometimes I have the impression that Putin himself wrote this judgment."
-A Statement from the Judicial Office which represents judges said Dame Elizabeth's stepson had not appeared at any hearings where she had been present.
-The statement said: "Where a judge has disclosed a family relationship to the parties, it is a judicial decision whether a judge believes he or she should recuse him or herself.
-The way to challenge a decision not to recuse would be by appealing through the courts."
+In 2012, Gloster presided over a high-profile case in which Boris Berezovsky claimed £3 billion in damages from Roman Abramovich, alleging that Abramovich had intimidated him into selling his shares in the Russian oil company Sibneft.
+Gloster found Berezovsky to be "an inherently unreliable witness" and ruled in favour of Abramovich.
+A Times editorial endorsed the judge's conclusion.

+At the opening of the trial, Gloster had disclosed in court that her stepson had earlier acted as a barrister for Abramovich during a preliminary stage of the proceedings.
+Berezovsky's legal team stated that their client raised no objection to her continuing to hear the matter.
+They later contended that the extent of the barrister's involvement—for which he had been paid £469,000 in fees—had been understated, though they did not appeal the judgment.
+When asked outside the court whether he believed Russia's President Vladimir Putin would be pleased with the ruling, Berezovsky replied, "Sometimes I have the impression that Putin himself wrote this judgment."

+A statement issued by the Judicial Office, which represents judges, confirmed that Dame Elizabeth's stepson had not appeared at any hearing at which she had presided.
+It added, "Where a judge has disclosed a family relationship to the parties, it is a matter for the judge's own discretion whether he or she should recuse themselves.
+The proper way to challenge a decision not to recuse is by way of an appeal to the courts."

-On 9 April 2013, Dame Elizabeth was appointed a Lady Justice of Appeal and consequently appointed to the Privy Council.
+On 9 April 2013, Dame Elizabeth was appointed a Lady Justice of Appeal and was consequently sworn of the Privy Council.

-She became Vice-President of the Civil Division of the Court of Appeal on 7 December 2016, on the retirement of Lord Justice Moore-Bick.
+She became Vice-President of the Civil Division of the Court of Appeal on 7 December 2016, succeeding Lord Justice Moore‑Bick upon his retirement.
 She retired from the Court of Appeal on 1 June 2018.

-She serves as a commercial court judge, applying English Common Law, on the ADGM (Abu Dhabi Global Market) Courts.
+She continues to sit as a commercial court judge, applying English common law, in the ADGM (Abu Dhabi Global Market) Courts.